mosen/profiledocs/source/payloads/systemmigration.rst

 System Migration
 ================
+:download:`Template <../_static/examples/com.apple.systemmigration.mobileconfig>`

 System migration occurs when items are transferred to a macOS device from a Windows device by reading source and destination path pairs from plist files.
 This payload provides a way to customize those transfers.

 This payload must be single and exist only in a device profile.
 If the payload is present in a user profile, an error will be generated during installation and the profile will fail to install.

 .. contents::